keirthana/anbox-cloud-docs/howto/anbox/harden.md

 Consider the following simple yet impactful measures to ensure that you run a secure Anbox Cloud deployment:

-- Always run the latest and supported version of Anbox Cloud.
+- Always run the latest supported version of Anbox Cloud and keep your deployment up to date.
 See {ref}`ref-release-notes`.
 - Make sure your deployment uses machines running a supported Ubuntu version.
 See {ref}`ref-requirements`.
 - Do not disable TLS pinning when you are not using a load balancer.
+- If you find a security issue, report it to the [Ubuntu security team](https://wiki.ubuntu.com/SecurityTeam/FAQ#Contact).

 ## Reduce attack surface

 The following diagram illustrates the attack surface and potential points of threat.

 ![Anbox Cloud attack surface|690x398](/images/anbox_attack_surface.svg)

-The threat points are:

 ### 1 - Web client